 "Give us cyanide," the woman at the refugee camp cried.
 "We don't want your medical supplies; just give us cyanide."

 Twelve days after a tsunami wiped out Thailand's western beaches, Tom Roxas and Yuttasak "Nok" Sirikul listened to the woman's story of loss.
-They promised to bring tents and sleeping bags for her family, and Tom, who directs Campus Crusade for Christ in Southeast Asia, tried to offer some encouragement.
+They promised to bring tents and sleeping bags for her family, and Tom, who directs Cru in Southeast Asia, tried to offer some encouragement.
 "God has preserved your life for a purpose," he said.

 In one horrible instant, the lives of these Thai people had changed forever.
 For them, nothing would ever be the same.
 They had lost too much.
 Life, even when homes and roads were repaired, would always be different.

-Thai Campus Crusade students and staff members came to help these refugees with physical and spiritual needs.
+Thai Cru students and staff members came to help these refugees with physical and spiritual needs.
 Their own country had been devastated, their fellow citizens left homeless.

 "At first we heard that only 100 people had been killed," Nok remembers, "but then the numbers kept rising."

-The death toll had risen to 4,351 by December 31 in his country alone, when Thailand's Campus Crusade ministry began its annual student conference.
+The death toll had risen to 4,351 by December 31 in his country alone, when Thailand's Cru ministry began its annual student conference.

 Nearly 900 Christian students gathered near Bangkok for a time of training and encouragement in the Christian faith.
 Everyone discussed the tsunami, wondering how to help.